Changing signature in Outlook overwrites email content

 To learn how the process looks like, see Fig. 1. below:

 Fig. 1.
 Inserting another signature makes your text disappear.

 To prevent the text of your message from being mistakenly deleted, use one of the following tricks:

-- When manually removing the ‘old’ signature, highlight its visible elements along with the preceding line and the following line.
-This should remove the entire signature, including the white characters.
+When manually removing the ‘old’ signature, highlight its visible elements together with the preceding line and the following line.
+This should remove the entire signature, including the white (invisible) characters.

 The second solution is possible for new messages only, as you cannot change the format set by the original sender (when you use the reply/forward option).

-To change the message format in a new message window in Outlook, click the Format Text tab and go to more options icon > Message Format > Plain Text, as shown in Fig. 2.
-To switch back to HTML, select HTML in the last step instead.
+- First, change the message format from HTML to plain text by clicking the Format Text tab and going to the more options icon > Message Format > Plain Text, as shown in Fig. 3.

-If methods above don’t work, you can always use the Ctrl+Z keyboard shortcut to undo the text removing action.
+If methods above don’t work, you can always use the Ctrl+Z keyboard shortcut to undo the text removing action (the only exception: switching to the HTML format).
 Then copy your text to store it in a safe place and finally paste it once you’ve inserted the desirable signature.